evennia/evennia/docs/source/Contribs/Contrib-AWSStorage.md

 # AWSstorage system

-Contrib by The Right Honourable Reverend (trhr) 2020
+Contrib by The Right Honourable Reverend (trhr), 2020

-## What is this for?

-This plugin migrates the Web-based portion of Evennia, namely images, javascript, and other items located inside staticfiles into Amazon AWS (S3) for hosting.
+This plugin migrates the Web-based portion of Evennia, namely images, javascript, and other items located inside staticfiles into Amazon AWS (S3) cloud hosting.
+Great for those serving media with the game.

 Files hosted on S3 are "in the cloud," and while your personal server may be sufficient for serving multimedia to a minimal number of users,